ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 The Remainder Operator
 ----------------------

-The percent sign operator (``%``) is the **remainder** operator.
+The percent sign (``%``) is also an arithmetic operator, though one you may not have learned yet in math.
+It is the **remainder** operator.
 Like the other arithmetic operators is takes two operands.
-Mathematically it returns the remainder after performing an integer division of the first number by the second.
+Mathematically it returns the remainder after performing a truncating integer division of the first number by the second.
 For instance, ``5 % 2`` evaluates to 1 since 2 goes into 5 two times with a remainder of 1.

-If you feel like you’ve never heard of such a thing, you need to think back to elementary school math.
-Remember when you first learned long division in elementary school and you had to specify how many times one number went into another evenly and the remainder?
+While you may not have heard of remainder as an operator, think back to elementary school math.
+Remember when you first learned long division, before they taught you about decimals, how when you did a long division that didn’t divide evenly, you gave the answer as the number of even divisions and the remainder.
 That remainder is what is returned by this operator.
+In the figures below, the remainders are the same values that would be returned by ``2 % 3`` and ``5 % 2``.

 .. figure:: Figures/mod-py.png
     :width: 150px